puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * Navigate to <https://forge.puppetlabs.com/puppetlabs/registry>.
 This is the Forge listing for a module that enables you to manage your Windows Registry from your *nix puppet master.

-* **On the puppet master,** run `puppet module search ntp`.
+* **On the puppet master**, run `puppet module search ntp`.
 This searches for modules from the Puppet Forge with `ntp` in their names or descriptions:

         Searching http://forge.puppetlabs.com ...
         NAME             DESCRIPTION                                                 AUTHOR        KEYWORDS